Molecule Generation for Drug Design: a Graph Learning Perspective

-Many models adopting rational substructures, also known as fragments have been proposed, as building blocks to generate high quality molecules, which are categorized as ``Fragment-based" here.
-Among them, some are based on autoencoder framework.
-An earlier work proposes a model named JT-VAE~\cite{jin2018junction} which first decomposes the molecular graph $G$ into its junction tree $\mathcal{T}_G$, where each node in the tree represents a substructure of the molecule.
-JT-VAE then encodes both the tree and graph into their latent embeddings $\mathbf{z}_{\mathcal{T}}$ and $\mathbf{z}_{G}$.
-As for decoding phase, JT-VAE first reconstructs junction tree from $\mathbf{z}_{\mathcal{T}}$ then generates molecule graph from the predicted junction tree by a graph decoder which learns how to assemble subgraphs.
-Another AE-based model is HierVAE~\cite{jin2020hierarchical} which proposes a larger and more flexible graph motifs as building blocks and achieves a higher reconstruction accuracy when facing larger molecule size.
-Different from JT-VAE, a molecule in HierVAE is represented by a hierarchical graph with three distinct layers namely atom layer, attachment layer and motif layer.
-The encoder generates the embedding of each node in all three layers while the decoder reconstructs molecule coarse to fine.
+Numerous methods have been proposed that utilize rational substructures, also known as fragments, as building blocks to generate high-quality molecules, which are categorized as ``\emph{fragment-based}" here.

-To generate valid molecular graph, MHG-VAE~\cite{kajino2019molecular} proposes molecular hypergraph grammar (MHG) to encode chemical constraints and both the encoder as well as the decoder consist of three parts.
-Specifically,
+Among these methods, a considerable number are based on the variational autoencoder.
+An earlier typical work proposes a model named JT-VAE~\citep{jin2018junction} which first decomposes the molecular graph $G$ into its junction tree $\mathcal{T}$, where each node in the tree represents a substructure of the molecule.
+JT-VAE then encodes both the junction tree and molecular graph into their latent embeddings $\mathbf{z}_{\mathcal{T}}$ and $\mathbf{z}_{G}$, respectively.
+As for the decoding phase, JT-VAE first reconstructs junction tree from $\mathbf{z}_{\mathcal{T}}$ then generates molecule graph from the predicted junction tree by a graph decoder which learns how to assemble subgraphs.